Download a PDF of this information.

 Renal angiomyolipomata, or angiomyolipomas, are usually the greatest concern in TSC.
 The blood vessels within angiomyolipomas are abnormal and can develop weak spots in their wall, called aneurysms, that can burst and lead to bleeding.
 About 20% of the time this bleeding is life-threatening.
-Renal angiomyolipomata occur in approximately more than 80 percent of TSC patients.
+Approximately 80 percent of those diagnosed with TSC will experience angiomyolipomas.
 Most of the time both kidneys are involved.

 Renal cysts are often small, benign fluid filled “holes” in the kidney that occur in about 50 percent of individuals with TSC.
 These cysts, even if they are not very common, can lead to increased blood pressure, but usually they do not cause discomfort.
 However, sometimes the kidney is filled with cysts, and this can lead to kidney impairment and even kidney failure, requiring dialysis or transplantation.

 Lastly, renal cell carcinoma, the least common renal association with TSC, is a cancerous growth of the kidney.
 Although it is very rare, such a lesion must be kept in mind.